Skip to main content

 2. Demonstrate Empathy and Understanding:

-• Validate your teen’s feelings even when disagreeing.
+• Validate your teen’s feelings, even when disagreeing with them.

 • Show genuine interest in their perspectives, interests, and daily experiences.